 Periodontal (gum) disease is a chronic bacterial infection that affects the gums and bone supporting your teeth.
 It can be prevented or easily treated if discovered early, but left untreated gum disease can lead to tissue, bone and tooth loss.
 Additionally, a number of studies suggest that gum disease may also be associated with more serious health problems such as diabetes, heart disease and stroke.
 By visiting the dentist regularly to receive the preventive care you need, you may be able to save the time, money and discomfort associated with gum disease treatment and other more extensive procedures.

-However, a recent study of more than 90 million claims conducted by Delta Dental found that even insured people are not getting the proper amount of preventive dental care.
-The study found that although nearly two million of Delta Dental's adult enrollees are at higher risk for gum disease, only half of them received the recommended two or more dental cleanings or periodontal maintenance treatments per year.
+However, a recent study of more than 97 million claims conducted by Delta Dental found that even insured people are not getting the proper amount of preventive dental care.
+The study found that although more than two million of Delta Dental's adult enrollees are at higher risk for gum disease, only half of them (52 percent) received the recommended two or more dental cleanings or periodontal maintenance treatments per year.

 The good news is that Delta Dental's benefit plans are designed to prevent disease or find it early, when it is easier to treat.
 In fact, many of Delta Dental's benefit plans already cover important preventive treatments.
 Take a look at your plan and make sure you are using preventive treatments to their full advantage—most are simple, painless and inexpensive.

 Download our printable flyer on Managing Your Gum Disease.